-Because we live in an automated, it's probably not that surprising that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan comes down to just one number.

 The years of paying your various bills: your mortgage, car payments, and credit card bills are analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
+The three agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

 - Balances on your Credit Cards - How many accounts?
 How much do you owe?

 - Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-These factors are assigned weights based on the formula being used.
-The results are added up and distilled into a single number.
+These factors are weighted slightly differently depending on which formula the agency uses.
+The result is a single number: your credit score.
 FICO scores can be as low as 300 and as high as 800.
-Higher is better.
+Higher is always better.
 Most home buyers have a score above 620.

 Improving your score

-What can you do to improve your FICO score?
+What can you do about your FICO score?
 Very little in the short term.
-So called "credit repair" companies advertise quick fixes, but the FICO score is formulated from your lifetime credit history, so you can't turn it around right away.
-(Of course you can and should remove incorrect data on your credit report, which is the only "quick fix" for credit problems.
+So called "credit repair" companies advertise quick fixes, but the score is calculated from your lifelong credit history, so it's not possible to raise it significantly in the short term.
+You must remove any incorrect data from your credit report, which is the only "quick fix" for credit problems.

 How do I find out my FICO score?

-Before you can improve your credit score, you must obtain your score and ensure that the reports from each credit reporting agency are correct.
-Fair Isaac, the corporation that offered the original FICO credit score, offers credit scores on its website: myFICO.com.
-It's inexpensive to get your credit score as well as credit reports from all three agencies, along with your credit report.
-They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you must get your score and ensure that the reports from each reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from all three agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a free credit report once per year from all three agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.